 If you've opted for Scoring reviewing, your next step is creating your scoring criteria.
 These are the numerical scoring devices that your reviewers will use to evaluate the entries they will be assigned.
 You can learn more about scoring criteria here: Scoring criteria.

 Multiple scoring criteria can be created from this view.
 To adjust an existing criteria, click on its label.
-Further customisation of the scoring criteria, such as aligning it to a specific field, editing the control, or adding hint/help text for your reviewers, can be done via Settings > Reviewing > Scoring criteria.
+Further customisation of the scoring criteria, such as aligning it to a specific field, editing the control, or adding hint/help text for your reviewers, can be done via Reviewing > Settings > Scoring criteria in the Manage workspace.

 Selecting the applications that are to be evaluated using your created score set and scoring criteria is as easy as clicking your desired checkboxes.
 Simply select the categories, chapters, and/or tags that you'd like to be evaluated.
 For more information on how tagging can be used to configure your reviewing stage, check out these guides: Using tags in your reviewing configuration and Tags in Panels: Any, All, or None.